Projects

 • Middle East and the Gulf Region

-178 projects found
+153 projects found

-1. Brisbane river catchment flood study
+3. Brisbane river catchment flood study

 In 2011, major floods in the Brisbane River catchment led to 3.5 to 4.5 billion Australian dollars in damages and 35 fatalities.
 The government of Queensland, Australia, recognized the need for an improved flood management plan, and issued a call for a catchment-wide flood study to support it.

-2. Climate change risk assessments and adaptation for roads - the ROADAPT project
+4. Climate change risk assessments and adaptation for roads - the ROADAPT project

-3. Cumulative Impacts and Joint Operation of Small-scale Hydropower Cascades Supported by REDP
+5. Cumulative Impacts and Joint Operation of Small-scale Hydropower Cascades Supported by REDP

 Small Hydropower (SHP) in Vietnam is defined as having less than 30 MW of installed power and is considered to have an important current and future contribution to renewable energy generation.
 Already more than 370 small hydropower plants are operational or under construction.
 A further several hundreds of plants are planned, with a total power…

-4. Exploration of efficient and cost-effective use of LiDAR data in coastal lowland/peatland landscape mapping and management
+6. LiDAR data in coastal lowland/peatland landscape mapping and management

-Deltares, with partners in several projects, is pioneering the use of large-scale but cost-effective LiDAR data collection in coastal lowlands, for spatial planning, management of peatlands and modelling of flood risks.
+Deltares, with partners in several projects, is pioneering the use of large-scale but cost-effective LiDAR data collection in coastal lowlands, for spatial planning, management of peatlands, and modelling of flood risks.

 Floods Subsidence